krishnanlab/PecanPy/README.md

 # Efficient node2vec
 A fast, parallelized, memory efficient, and cache optimized Python implementation of [node2vec](https://github.com/aditya-grover/node2vec).
-Implementation and optimization description could be found in this application note: [link to manuscript]()
+Implementation and optimization description, along with benchmarks, could be found in this application note: [link to manuscript]()

 ## Requirements